 Unscrew the mounting screws on the socket base.

-Use a screwdriverOpens in a new tab. to unscrew the screws on the socket base.
+Use a screwdriver to unscrew the screws on the socket base.
 Socket fixtures may now be hung freely by two wires inserted into the socket fixture base after carefully pulling them out of the electrical box.
 Please take note of the wire colors and where they are located on the fixture: the black and white, which may be considered hot or neutral, may be different in older houses.

 Then switch on the multimeter; when the selection switch is set to continuity or OHM X1K, connect the black and red leads of the multimeter.
 The meter or digital display will show a maximum reading, indicating a continuous circuit.
 The maximum reading is the hot wire.